farisawan-2000/kirby64/README.md

 ## TODO (Absolutely required to become public as a decomp project)
  - Find and incorporate the compiler used for the game
  - Correctly rip and build textures rather than relying on a huge bin file
-   - Ripping is done; the issue is that they arent being converted for some reason
+   - Ripping (at least for level textures) is done; the Makefile just needs a rule to convert them.
-   - CI textures need a palette assigned to them; they are currently saved as bins
+   - CI textures need a palette assigned to them; they are currently saved as bins.
  - Get the ROM to a matching state (Currently 41 differences, all `move`s)

 ## TODO (Necessary)